-Approaches of generative geometry have been proposed for ideation (Serrato-Combe, 2005; Johson, 2006).
-However, this paradigm calls for savvy users that, in the end, become passive, randomly inspired by computer solutions.
+19 Zhang, J. & Norman, D.A.
+(1994).
+Representations in distributed cognitive tasks, Cognitive Science, 18, 87-122 domly inspired by computer solutions.
 In addition, they are making abstract programming to graphically represent ideas proposed by the system.
-This is like a one-way reflective conversation (Schön, 1983), a monologue by the computer.
+This is like a one-way reflective conversation, 12 a monologue by the computer.
 It is not because forms seem new, dynamic or interesting, that we can consider them as good design.
 Only if they are governed by the designers' principles, and the needs of space and function are considered in these solutions, could they be relevant.
 Are we now proposing a CID or Computer Inspired Design?
 And still, is this meant for regular designers or for computer specialists?
 Who does ideation?